-In 2006, Sadie Bowman and Marc Gutman premiered the original version of a highly unlikely smash hit at the Minnesota Fringe Festival: Calculus: The Musical!
-It was the product of a funny math teacher and a smart comedian, and it struck a resounding chord in the education world, leading to a two-year US/Canadian tour by the nascent Matheatre followed by an eight-year national tour produced by Know Theatre of Cincinnati.
-In 2016, Bowman and Gutman were joined by actor/writer/one-time-astrophysics major Ricky Coates to reboot the now classic Calculus musical and in this configuration, Matheatre has expanded exponentially ever since.
+At the 2006 Minnesota Fringe Festival, Sadie Bowman and Marc Gutman premiered a highly unlikely smash hit: Calculus: The Musical!
+It was the product of a funny math teacher and a smart comedian, and it struck a resounding chord in the education world.
+Bowman and Gutman toured an early version of the show to schools throughout the US and Canada, then Know Theatre of Cincinnati produced an eight-year tour with their own actors.
+In 2016, Bowman and Gutman were joined by actor/writer/one-time-astrophysics major Ricky Coates to reboot the now classic Calculus musical and in this configuration, Matheatre continues to grow.

-Now a 501(c)3 entity with an international reach, Bowman and Coates tour full time with four full scale productions that promote scientific literacy and intellectual curiosity.
+Now a 501(c)(3) entity with international reach, Bowman and Coates tour full time with four full scale productions that promote scientific literacy and intellectual curiosity.
 Marc Gutman and Rosalie Norris Gutman provide administrative support and music production from our home base of Minneapolis, MN.
 We now work with museums and science centers, libraries, and planetaria in addition to high schools and colleges.
+We now travel beyond North America, building relationships with students and science fans worldwide.
 We offer workshops to educators and science communicators and are producing a dramatized nonfiction podcast about math and science history, coming in 2020.
 Matheatre is a member of ASTC (Association of Science and Technology Centers).

 Co-Founder, Co-Artistic Director, Managing Director, Touring Performer